 There are leeches and snakes in there, too.

-What Happens to People Who Do Jump In
+What Happens to People

 Every year, there are a handful of foolish people who try to swim across the Mississippi River.
 The lucky few end up in rescue boats.
 Others, meanwhile, drown in the river's strong midstream current.
 While the pollution is a big problem, the deadliest concern here is the current.
 The water moves so fast that not even the most experienced swimmers would be able to make it across to the other side.